ShizukaDonaghue/atomic-quiz/README.md

 * Mozilla Firefox
 * Opera

-The following have been tested to verify that all the features function as expected.
+The following were tested to verify that all the features functioned as expected and no issues were found.

 #### Start Section
 * Name Input Field
     * The name input field only accepts a username that consists of a minimum of 3 and a maximum of 10 letters without any spaces.
-    * If the username entered does not meet the requirements, the alert is displayed to let the user know the requirements.
+    * If the username entered does not satisfy the requirements, the alert is displayed to let the user know the requirements.
     * Focus method is applied to place the cursor in the field if the screen size is >= 768px and is not applied otherwise.
 * Question Mark for Input Help
     * The input help is displayed with mouseover event and hidden with mouseleave event in desktops.